zuernerd/wow-fishbot-rs/README.md

 ### System Dependencies

 This has only been tested on Linux yet.
-Should run on Windows as well.
+Some changes for detecting the World of Warcraft window are needed for Windows.

 ## Installation